Before looking at the spin: which ball is right for you based on your skill level

 Low handicap: urethane and fine control on the green

-- Titleist Pro V1 / Pro V1x (3-piece, urethane) — Reference for consistency and touch.
+- Titleist Pro V1 / Pro V1x (3 pieces, urethane) — Reference for consistency and feel.

 - TaylorMade TP5 / TP5x (5 pieces, urethane) — Versatile in wind, firm/moderate feel depending on version.

-- Srixon Z-Star / Z-Star XV (3-Piece, Urethane) — Large wedge bite and penetrating flight.
+- Srixon Z-Star / Z-Star XV (3 pieces, urethane) — Large wedge bite and penetrating flight.

 Personal tip: If you feel "annoyed" when putting or the chips don't respond to you, layering or switch to a coating of urethane.
 That feeling, in my game, made all the difference.